SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/import-users.md

 # Import users

-If your organisation uses Active Directory or another authentication type, you can add several users simultaneously:
+If your organization uses Active Directory or another authentication type, you can add several users simultaneously:

 > [!NOTE]
 > The import function is not available if you are using SuperID authentication.